 A second method for saving network performance is to save it in a structured Microsoft Excel workbook.
-This option is only available in the Rosenblatt program, and has been removed from RosenblattLite.
+This option is only available in the Rosenblatt program, and is not available in RosenblattLite or in RosenblattJava.
 It should obviously only be selected by users who also have Microsoft Excel installed on their computer.
 It is selected by a double-click of the "Create A Summary In Excel" list item that is offered in the "Test Network" form.

-When this item is selected, a patience-requesting message is displayed on the "Test Network" form, and a number of different programming steps are taken to build an Excel Worksheet.
+When this item is selected, a patience-requesting message is displayed on the "Test Network" form, and a number of different programming steps are taken to build an Excel Work-sheet.
 When this is completed, the Worksheet is displayed as its own window, which will open on the user's computer in front of any of the Rosenblatt program's windows.
 If the worksheet has been created successfully, then the user should see something similar to the screen shot that is presented below.